-- Statement and supporting letter from department and appeal decision from the Associate Dean (Academic) if requesting to study abroad in Fall and/or Winter of 3rd or 4th year of an honours program.
+- Appeal decision from the Associate Dean (Academic) if requesting to study abroad in Fall and/or Winter of 3rd or 4th year of an honours program.

 - It is the student’s responsibility to apply for admission to the host university.

 - Students participating in an independent study abroad activity must register at the host university as a visiting student rather than as a student on a degree program.
 Students who register on a degree program will jeopardize their registration status at Queen’s University.